pa-sword/3cbdscripts/README.md

 # 3cbdscripts
-A small collection of minimax algorithms for tricky ThreeCardBlind matchups.
+A small collection of minimax algorithms for tricky 3CardBlind matchups.